aczietlow/hugo-blog/content/post/2024/filtering-phishing-emails.md

 ]
 ---

-There are periodic times throughout the year at work when I will unknowingly be subjected to [red team](https://en.wikipedia.org/wiki/Red_team) testing in the form of phishing email attempts.
+There are times throughout the year at work when I will unknowingly be subjected to [red team](https://en.wikipedia.org/wiki/Red_team) testing in the form of phishing email attempts.
 These are vital in validating an organization's ability to detect and respond to unfriendly actors attempting to gain access to unauthorized data.
 While keeping these detection skills sharp is critical, what follows is how I've mostly automated the detection of these red team phishing campaigns.

-If there is ever a sliver of doubt, one of the first things I will do is view the source of the email in question.
-There are a few low-hanging fruit that can help to identify phishing emails such as poor grammar, clearly malicious URLs, or the deposed prince of Nigeria asking for money.
-A few higher value validations I prefer to review is if the mail in question has valid DKIM, DMARC, and SPF records.
-Malicious actors can and will attempt to spoof the domain an email is actually coming from.

 Consider the following email: